Richard Burton: Marriages and relationships

 In 1974, between his divorce from and remarriage to Taylor, he was briefly engaged to Princess Elizabeth of Yugoslavia.

 In 1957, Burton had earned a total of £82,000 from Prince of Players, The Rains of Ranchipur and Alexander the Great, but only managed to keep £6,000 for personal expenses due to taxation imposed by the then-ruling Conservative government.
 As a result, he consulted his lawyer, Aaron Frosch, who suggested he move to Switzerland where the tax payment was comparatively less.
 Burton acceded to Frosch's suggestion and moved with Sybil in January 1957 to Céligny, Switzerland, where he purchased a villa.
 In response to criticism from the British government, Burton remarked: "I believe that everyone should pay them — except actors."
 Burton lived there until his death.
 In 1968, Burton's elder brother, Ifor, slipped and fell, breaking his neck, after a lengthy drinking session with Burton in Céligny.
 The injury left him paralysed from the neck down.
 His younger brother Graham Jenkins speculated that guilt over this may have caused Burton to start drinking very heavily, particularly after Ifor died in 1972.

-In a February 1975 interview with his friend David Lewin he said he "tried" homosexuality.
+In a February 1975 interview with his friend David Lewin, he said he "tried" homosexuality.
 He also suggested that perhaps all actors were latent homosexuals, and "we cover it up with drink".
 In 2000, Ellis Amburn's biography of Elizabeth Taylor suggested that Burton had an affair with Olivier and tried to seduce Eddie Fisher, although this was strongly denied by Burton's younger brother Graham Jenkins.

-Burton was a heavy smoker.
-In a December 1977 interview with Sir Ludovic Kennedy, Burton said he was smoking 60–100 cigarettes per day.
-According to his younger brother, as stated in Graham Jenkins's 1988 book Richard Burton: My Brother, he smoked at least 100 cigarettes a day.
-After his father died from a cerebral haemorrhage in January 1957 at age 81, Burton declined to attend his funeral.